 Locating the Outlook entries

 The application that created the Event is listed in the “Source” column.
-You’ll have to look for “Outlook” here.
+In general, you’ll have to look for “Outlook” here but sometimes it is written by another process so you’ll have to look at the time then instead.
 Scroll until you have found the most recent entry or entries which were written during your last Outlook session.

 If you are having issues finding the correct event entry (for instance when you want to see if the same happened a few days ago), then you can also apply a filter to the log to only show the entries with the Event Level “Error” and Event Source being Outlook.